.

 In 1950 there were many recordings of Fritz Busch on 78 RPM shellac discs available, like excerpts from Wagner's 'Tristan und Isolde', a performance of Richard Strauss's 'Don Juan' and several complete Mozart operas from the productions of John Christie's Glyndebourne Festival in the nineteen thirties.

-Fritz Busch (at left) in 1950 in Glyndebourne with John Christie, Carl Ebert (Producer) and Moran Caplat (General Manager).
+Fritz Busch (at far left) in 1950 in Glyndebourne with John Christie, Carl Ebert (Producer) and Moran Caplat (General Manager).

-Picture taken from the cover of His Master's Voice Lp Mozart at Glyndebourne (ALP 1731).
+Picture taken from the cover of His Master's Voice LP Mozart at Glyndebourne (ALP 1731).

-However, performances of Busch released uniquely on the new medium, the Long Playing record, were non existent, except for the odd Concert Hall CHC-61 of Schubert's Fifth Symphony with the Winterthur Symphony Orchestra, released in the fall of 1950.
+However, performances of Busch released uniquely on the new medium, the Long Playing record, were non existent, except for the odd Concert Hall Society CHC-61 of Schubert's Fifth Symphony with the Winterthur Symphony Orchestra, released in the fall of 1950.

-The opera was recorded by HMV at Glyndebourne Theatre, Sussex, England on 6/6/34, 24/6/35 and 28/6/35.
+The opera was recorded by HMV at Glyndebourne Theater, Sussex, England on 6/6/34, 24/6/35 and 28/6/35.
 First released as Volume 1 of "The Mozart Opera Society" in 1934, and Volumes 2-3 followed in 1935.

-(Note: If you do not play vinyl, or if you cannot find the analog HMV transfer to Lp, it is good to know that
+NOTE If you do not play vinyl, or if you cannot find the analog HMV transfer to LP, it is good to know that 'Le nozze di Figaro' on 78 RPM discs was transferred to CD by

-'Le nozze di Figaro' on 78 RPM discs was recently transferred to CD by Pristine Audio, the company which restores and transfers historical material with great success.)
+Pristine Audio, the company which restores and transfers historical material with great success.

 Satisfying sales of a Remington disc with Fritz Busch conducting could not only result from the fact that Fritz Busch was considered a significant musician and opera conductor worldwide, but also that during the nineteen forties his name had become familiar to many New Yorkers.
 During World War Two Fritz Busch was Musical Director of the New Opera Company for several seasons, and after the war he conducted productions of the New York Metropolitan on various occasions.